 - From incompetence to competence and then to expertise

 - Not able to do something yet, trust in oneself that I will be able to develop the new skill or competence

 - Realisation: I have developed many competencies and that means I can trust my future abilities and potentials

 - Trust in the future

-If you would like to learn more about how you can step into your highest and best potential, contact Modo Coaching and Training today for a complimentary coaching session.
+If you would like to learn more about how you can step into your highest and best potential, contact Modo Coaching and Training today for an introductory coaching session.

 This article was co-authored with Dr. Michael L. Hall, Meta-Coach Co-Founder.